silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/02_cors.md

    Allow-Headers: 'Authorization, Content-Type, Content-Language'
    ```

-   [notice]
+   > [!WARNING]
-   If you add extra headers to your GraphQL server, you will need to write a
+   > If you add extra headers to your GraphQL server, you will need to write a
-   custom resolver function to handle the response.
+   > custom resolver function to handle the response.
-   [/notice]

 1. **Access-Control-Allow-Methods.**